ibm-cloud-docs/vmwaresolutions/services/entrust-kc_considerations.md

 {{site.data.keyword.attribute-definition-list}}

-# Entrust KeyControl overview
+# Entrust KeyControl on IBM Cloud overview
 {: #entrust-kc_considerations}

-New installations of Entrust KeyControl™ are no longer supported for new or existing deployments of vCenter Server® instances.
+New installations of Entrust KeyControl™ (formerly known as HyTrust KeyControl) are not supported for new or existing deployments of VMware vCenter Server® instances.
 You can still use or delete existing Entrust KeyControl installations on your existing instances.
 {: deprecated}

-The Entrust KeyControl service simplifies the management of encrypted workloads.
+Entrust KeyControl on {{site.data.keyword.cloud_notm}} simplifies the management of encrypted workloads.
 This service automates and simplifies the lifecycle of encryption keys, including key storage, key distribution, key rotation, and key revocation.
 Using FIPS 140-2 compliant encryption, enterprises can easily manage encryption keys at scale.
+Entrust KeyControl on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Entrust, not IBM.
 {: shortdesc}

-The Entrust KeyControl service is not supported for VMware vCenter Server® with NSX-T™ instances.
-For vCenter Server with NSX-V instances, the installed version is 5.0.1.
+Previous installations of Entrust KeyControl 5.0.1 are supported for vCenter Server with NSX-V instances.
 {: note}

 ## Technical specifications for Entrust KeyControl
 {: #entrust-kc_considerations-specs}

-For more information about resource requirements and capacity checking for some services, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).

-The following components are ordered and included in the Entrust KeyControl service:
+The following components are included in your existing Entrust KeyControl service:

 ### Entrust KeyControl appliance
 {: #entrust-kc_considerations-appliance}